About King’s

 The school opened its doors to students in grades 1-3 in the fall of 1946, meeting at the Immanuel Presbyterian Church in West Collingswood.
 The first Board President, Rev. Edward Kellogg, stated, “The basis of this school is the infallible Word of God.
 What an enduring foundation!
 If the school continues on such a foundation, it will long endure to the glory of Almighty God.”
 The school grew steadily over the years and moved to a number of larger locations in the Camden County area.

 One of the problems faced by the school as it grew was that, due to its size, the school had to meet at a number of different locations simultaneously.
-In order to solve this problem, a building was purchased at 5 Carnegie Plaza in Cherry Hill and was totally renovated to form a modern educational facility in 2003.
+In order to solve this problem, a building was purchased in 2003 at 5 Carnegie Plaza in Cherry Hill and was completely renovated to form a modern educational facility.
 The entire school was consolidated at this location in 2005.
-Since then, God has continued to bless the school as it has maintained its ACSI and Middle States accreditations and is recognized as one of the 50 best private schools in the Philadelphia region (one of only four New Jersey schools to be so recognized).
+Since then, God has continued to bless the school as it has maintained its ACSI and Middle States accreditations and is recognized as one of the 50 best private schools in the Philadelphia region.

-All of these developments make it possible for the King’s Christian School to continue to achieve its mission of producing students “…who impact the world through their Christian walk.”
+All of these developments make it possible for The King’s Christian School to continue to achieve its mission of producing students “who impact the world through a Christ-centered life.”

 We recognize that The King’s Christian School is not a church but rather a supportive arm of the church, and that it does not replace the unique and distinctive elements of the local church.
 This abbreviated statement enables us to share the doctrinal position of The King’s Christian School with you.
 It is a doctrinal position based on the infallible Word of God and interpreted in accordance with the reformed standards of the Westminster Confession of Faith (the London Confession of 1689).